Allentown High School: Athletics

 The Allentown High School Redbirds compete in the Colonial Valley Conference, which is comprised of public and private high schools located in Mercer, Middlesex and Monmouth counties, operating under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 824 students in grades 10-12, the school was classified by the NJSIAA for the 2022–24 school years as Group III Central for most athletic competition purposes.
-The football team competes in the Valley Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2022–2024.
+The football team competes in the Valley Division of the 94-team West Jersey Football League superconference The school was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.

 The school participates in joint cooperative ice hockey and boys / girls swimming teams with Robbinsville High School as the host school / lead agency.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.